nicole-andrews/digitalPantry2/README.md

 Project Background:
 This project is an expansion of my very first personal project.
-The original version was a simple React website I built using what I learned in a UI course over the summer.
+The original version was a simple React website I built using what I learned in a UI course.
 Since then, after completing an internship in application development using Angular and taking Big Data Systems (CS 544) this semester, I wanted to push myself to build something more full-stack and robust.

 Because Java is my favorite language, I decided to pivot the project to a full backend built with Java Spring Boot.